 Why Buy Gold?

-Why buy gold you ask?
-In times of economic uncertainty and instability, buying gold makes more sense than anything else.
-With confidence in the banking system and the worldwide economy at an all-time low, gold bullion is the ultimate insurance and, given its ability to maintain a high value, should be viewed as an essential part of everybody’s investment portfolio.
-With the famous yellow metal in greater demand than ever, there are many reasons why buying gold is a wise investment.
+Gold bullion is the ultimate insurance and, given its ability to maintain a high value, should be viewed as an essential part of everybody’s investment portfolio.
+Here are some of the many reasons why buying gold is a wise investment.

-Owning gold could be the ultimate insurance for turbulent times.
-It’s an age-old question which people have been asking for centuries – where is my money really safe?
-And more and more people are now choosing the oldest answer: GOLD.
+Owning gold could well be the ultimate insurance for turbulent times.
+It’s an age old question which people have been asking for centuries – where is my money really safe?
+More and more people are now choosing the oldest answer: GOLD.

-With the global economy in much-publicized turmoil, gold offers about as much certainty as you can get.
-Gold offers the ultimate insurance against economic instability and unrest as gold bullion, unlike other investments, will always hold a value.
+This is where gold comes in.
+Gold offers about as much certainty as you can get, and bullion - unlike other investments - will always hold a value.
 Gold bullion is an effective way of hedging against other investments as its value tends to be particularly buoyant when other investments such as stocks and property are under-performing.

-Gold can also be used effectively to ensure you against other economic factors such as inflation and deflation, interest rates, stock market jitters and currency problems.
-Importantly, as a highly precious metal, gold's worth is recognised internationally and is considered highly valuable no matter where you are in the world.
-An additional, convenient, positive aspect is that gold bars and gold coins can be taken with you easily, wherever you go.
+Gold can also be used effectively to insure you against other economic factors such as inflation and deflation, interest rates, stock market jitters and currency problems.
+Importantly, as a highly precious metal, gold's worth is recognised internationally, and is considered a valuable luxury no matter where you are in the world.
+An additional convenient, positive aspect is that gold bars and gold coins can be taken with you easily, wherever you go.

 It is often said that there is never a bad time to own gold.
 It is a physical asset, a timeless asset, an asset that cannot be devalued in the way money can be by the government simply deciding to print more through Quantitative Easing.
 Even in the most extreme and unlikely scenario that the banking system should face collapse and paper money lose all its value, gold bullion, particularly small units of gold such as gold coins, could be used to buy and trade yourself out of trouble.

-With confidence in the economy and the banking systems at an all-time low, people are looking harder than ever for alternative methods of protecting the value of their money.
+Since the crisis in 2008, people have paid more attention to their finances and are looking harder than ever for alternative methods of protecting the value of their money.
 Gold offers a long-term safe haven for those looking to protect and preserve the value of their wealth as it will always hold a significant value no matter what.
 Gold investment should be viewed primarily as a low-risk security asset for yourself and your family’s future.

-The unpredictable nature of the economy suggests further long-term strength and likely rises in the global gold price.
-However, these potential profits should not be the main reason for investing in gold.
+The unpredictable nature of the global economy, especially since the pandemic, suggests further long-term strength and likely rises in the global gold price, but these potential profits should not be the main reason for investing in gold.
 Bullion should be viewed as a non-speculative, safe, long-term method of safeguarding your wealth.
 Owning gold offers a unique and interesting element to your portfolio, offering an opportunity to spread the risk from the uncertainty of other investments such as stocks and shares, property, and currencies, which may be under-performing.

-If you don’t hold it, you don’t own it.
 The physical ownership of gold bullion bars and coins gives investors the ultimate control over their wealth.
-Instead of trusting third parties and handing your money over to a fund manager, or even leaving it in the bank, holding your gold at home or in a safety deposit box gives you true control, ownership and responsibility for your own future instead of relying on others to do so.
+Instead of trusting third parties and handing your money over to a fund manager, or even leaving it in the bank, holding your gold at home or in secure storage gives you true control, ownership and responsibility over your own future instead of relying on others to do so.

 This control can only be achieved through owning physical gold bars and coins, not paper gold or electronic gold (ETFs).
-The control even extends to choosing how, where and when to release the value of part or all of the value of your investment with hundreds of bullion dealers willing to buy your gold instantly over the telephone.
-Investors can realize the value of the gold in just a few minutes and get a bank transfer or instant cash payment onsite the very same day.
+This control even extends to choosing how, where and when to release the value of part or all of the value of your investment.
+Hundreds of bullion dealers are willing to buy your gold instantly over the telephone.
+Investors can realise the value of the gold in just a few minutes and get a bank transfer or instant cash payment onsite the very same day.

 Another factor to consider is demand.
-With the world’s gold reserves lower than ever and general demand in many countries higher than ever before, many experts predict that the metal will remain a highly valuable commodity for many years to come.
-In fact, new figures released by the World Gold Council in the Third Quarter of 2015 show an all-time record demand for gold bullion as investors look to preserve wealth, diversify their portfolios and seek strong returns.
+With the world’s central banks increasing their gold reserves, and general demand in many countries higher than ever before, many experts predict that the metal will remain a highly valuable commodity for many years to come.

 With both consumers and Central Banks in many of the world's most powerful economies buying unparalleled amounts of the precious metal, has there ever been a better time to buy gold?